gms64/greg_on_data/content/posts/best-data-science-newsletters.md

 \*\* Paid Newsletter

-Note: This was collected by hand, because my web scraping gameplan didn't account for newsletters to go to multiple different links for the same newsletter...
+**Note**: This was collected by hand, because my web scraping gameplan didn't account for newsletters that go to multiple different links...
 Could I have built some super cool algorithm to collect this? ...Maybe?
-But I didn't - instead I just collected links for about and hour or two and here we are.
+But I didn't.
+Instead, I just collected links for about and hour or two and here we are.
 Although the process was rather tedious, it probably provides a lot of value to you guys, so I'd say it was worth it.

-##### honorable mention
+#### honorable mention

 These newsletters were mentioned one time each in the lists I was referencing.
 FYI to the two people who are combing through the source links wondering why **newsletter x** or **newsletter y** wasn't included - I took out newsletters where the links were no longer functional.